gbodeen/Mike-Pledge/README.md

-# Mike-service-player
+# Mike-JumpStart-Pledge
-Music player service
+Pledge service for JumpStart